MEMBERPLANET BLOG

 1. Demonstrate

 For every specific skill or task to be instructed to your team admins, explain first what it is you’re about to share.
 More importantly, explain why it is important for your organization.
 How does it work in its specific scope?
 How does it affect the overall team?
 It’s important to give a sense of the overall flowchart of the group and the admin’s role within it.
+“A leader is one who knows the way, goes the way, and shows the way.”

 2. Observe